nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 {{/callout}}

 If a user has content that needs to be “tagged” or “catalogued” with metadata before creation in the system, the “manual” transition option might be a better choice.
 To use the **manual option**, choose “no” for auto-create or toggle the auto-create to “off” when creating a new transfer (you can only turn off auto-create if there is **no content in the transfer)**.
 This will require someone **manually start** the creation process by clicking the **“complete transfer”** button once the upload is finished (the button is only visible once there is no longer an upload in progress)
 When using the manual transition, the user uploads content to the transfer bucket.
-While in this step, a user can add content to the bucket and add properties that apply to the items.
+While in this step, a user can add content to the transfer and add properties that apply to the items.
 Properties can be added that "apply to all" using the “common metadata” panel; more file-specific properties can be added either to multiple files at once (bulk edit of metadata) and/or individually,  using a single-file action.
 Once the metadata has been edited to fit the user's needs, the transfer can be **completed** and the content is then created in the system.

-Transfers have 3 states: Draft (no content added yet), In Progress (content added) and Completed (the transfer has been completed and the content has been created in the system).
+Transfers have 3 functional states: `Started` (content is being "uploaded"), `Pending` (content is being "created") and `Completed` (the transfer has been completed and the content has been created in the system).

 #### Using Aspera with Nuxeo

-Once in your instance, Nuxeo Aspera Upload can be accessed from two different ways:
+Once in your instance, Nuxeo Aspera Upload can be accessed two different ways:

 - From the **User Settings** menu located on the left side: